conala-corpus/conala-corpus.github.io/README.md

   "rewritten_intent": "copy the content of file 'file.txt' to file 'file2.txt'", "snippet": "shutil.copy('file.txt', 'file2.txt')",
 }

+{
+  "intent": "How do I check if all elements in a list are the same?", "rewritten_intent": "check if all elements in list `mylist` are the same", "snippet": "len(set(mylist)) == 1",
+  "question_id": 22240602
+}

+{
+  "intent": "Iterate through words of a file in Python", "rewritten_intent": "get a list of words `words` of a file 'myfile'", "snippet": "words = open('myfile').read().split()", "question_id": 7745260
+}
 ```

-Here is the description of each field:
+Here is the description of each field in an example:

 Field | Description
 ------------ | -------------
 question_id | Id of the Stack Overflow question
 intent | Natural Language intent (i.e., the title of an Stak Overflow question)
-rewritten_intent | Crowdsourced revised intents that try to refect the full meaning of the code, typically done by incorporating variable names and arguments appeared in the code
+rewritten_intent | Crowdsourced revised intents that try to refect the full meaning of the code, typically done by incorporating variable names and arguments appeared in the code into the intent.
+This is useful for fine-grained language-to-code tasks like code generation
 snippet | A code snippet that implements the intent

 The dataset is avaiable at [here](conala_annotations.zip)